Te Tuhi Café

 Rescare Homes Trust, Te Tuhi and the School of Psychology began a pilot for the project during Alert Level 2 of Aotearoa’s Covid-19 lockdown in 2020, while Te Tuhi was still closed to the public.
 Working alongside the trainers with experience in hospitality and those with experience working with people with disabilities, we were able to work out how best to use the space and to devise the training programme alongside our first trainees, shaping the structure of the programme through hands-on ‘action learning’.
 One of the main reasons for getting this project up and running quickly was that a number of the people Rescare supports had lost their jobs due to Covid-19.
 Of the four trainees in our pilot cohort, three had lost their job.

 The statistics are clear: people with intellectual disabilities are highly likely to be unemployed, meaning that there are substantial numbers of people with intellectual disabilities in the community that do not have the opportunity to engage in work.
-As the café grows and becomes successful we will be able to provide more opportunities to more individuals and showcase the benefits of inclusive employment to other businesses in the community, opening the doors for more employment opportunities in the future.
+As the café grew and became successful we were able to provide more opportunities to more individuals and showcase the benefits of inclusive employment to other businesses in the community, opening the doors for more employment opportunities in the future.

-For the trainees involved we can measure the success at an individual level.
-Each trainee has a personal training plan designed by the School of Psychology, with their goals and targets, which is used to track their progress and development.
-We regularly review progress to ensure that our trainees are working towards their goals and enjoying the process.
-We also track how long they need to stay in the training café before they will be ready to pursue open employment opportunities.
+For the trainees involved we measured the success at an individual level.
+Each trainee had a personal training plan designed by the School of Psychology, with their goals and targets, which was used to track their progress and development.
+We regularly reviewed progress to ensure that our trainees were working towards their goals and enjoying the process.
+We also tracked how long they needed to stay in the training café before they were ready to pursue open employment opportunities.

-The success and benefits of the entire programme to the trainees, organisations and wider community will be continuously evaluated by the School of Psychology.
+The success and benefits of the entire programme to the trainees, organisations and wider community was continuously evaluated by the School of Psychology.
 The learnings from this research will shape the future of the programme, allowing this project to be flexible and responsive to the needs of all stakeholders.
-Along with monitoring the specific effectiveness of the training programme, the School of Psychology will monitor the impact of the process on the emotional and mental wellbeing of the trainees, the impact of the project on perceptions of disability in the community, and the benefits obtained from the organisations that are involved in the project.
+Along with monitoring the specific effectiveness of the training programme, the School of Psychology monitored the impact of the process on the emotional and mental wellbeing of the trainees, the impact of the project on perceptions of disability in the community, and the benefits obtained from the organisations that were involved in the project.

-We have worked with Ākina to develop an impact model that maps out what positive change the café creates, how and for whom.
-This gives us a framework for measuring and communicating the impact.
+We worked with Ākina to develop an impact model that maps out what positive change the café created, how and for whom.
+This gave us a framework for measuring and communicating the impact.

 We hope that the success of the café will inspire other organisations who may want to replicate this model and process.